jfrohlich/angelman-consciousness/README.md

-% 000_analysis
+000_analysis
-% Joel Frohlich
+Joel Frohlich
-% Last updated: 17 November, 2022
+Last updated: 17 November, 2022

+### Preamble ###
+This was a big project with lots of scripts.
+Confused?
+If you want to replicate the machine learning analysis, the script you're looking for is ana_AS_2021_ML_and_STATS.m, which runs the actual stats and machine learning on EEG features.
+If you are looking to replicate other parts of the project, or just wanting to understand the dependencies of the main script, see below for a list of what each .m file actually does.

-000_analysis_AS_Monti.m % This file describes each script and the analysis pipeline
+000_analysis_AS_Monti.m % This file describes each script and the analysis pipeline (it's basically this readme file, but as a .m file)

-%% General overview of work flow
+## General overview of work flow

-# For the new paper (machine learning), data are first imported using
+# Data are imported using
 # ana_preproc_as_*_butterHP_firLP.m, where "*" designates the specific data
 # being imported (e.g., "Dup15q_wsleep").
 Imported data are manually
 # inspected and ICA is performed using AS_data_scroll.m, and data are then